Teksta versija

 [20 June 2019]

 Section 31.
-(1) If none of the buyers has bid higher than the opening price for the auction or a bidder has not paid the price bid, an auction by ascending step shall be deemed not to have taken place.
+(1) If none of the buyers has bid higher than the opening auction price, an auction by ascending step shall be deemed not to have taken place.

-(2) If a bidder has failed to pay the price bid within the specified time period, the authority which organises the alienation of immovable property (Section 9) shall inform the buyer who has bid the next highest price.
+(2) If a bidder has failed to pay the price bid within the specified term, the authority which organises the alienation of property (Section 9) shall inform the buyer who has bid the next highest price.

-(3) The buyer who has bid the next highest price has the right to, within two weeks from the day he or she receives a notification, inform the organiser of the auction of the purchase of the immovable property at the highest price he or she has bid.
+(3) The buyer who has bid the next highest price has the right to, within two weeks from the day when he or she receives a notice, inform the organiser of the auction of the purchase of the property at the highest price he or she has bid.

-(4) If the immovable property of a public person is sold on an instalment basis, the buyer, who has bid the next highest price and has informed the organiser of the auction of the purchase of the immovable property at the highest price he or she has bid, shall, within two weeks, pay an advance for the immovable property bid in the amount of 10 per cent of the highest amount he or she has bid, unless the provisions of the auction provide for another time period.
+(4) If the immovable property of a public entity is sold on a hire purchase basis, the buyer who has bid the next highest price and has informed the organiser of the auction of the purchase of the immovable property at the highest price he or she has bid shall, within two weeks, pay an advance for the immovable property bid in the amount of 10 per cent of the highest amount he or she has bid, unless the provisions of the auction provide for another term.
 The amount of the lodged security (Section 16) shall be included in the advance.

 Section 32.
-(1) If no one has bid higher than then the opening price for the auction at the first auction of immovable property, it shall be possible to:
+(1) If no one has bid higher than then the opening auction price at the first auction of immovable property, it shall be possible to:

 2) organise a new auction by changing the procedures for the payment of the highest price bid;